veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 If that doesn’t work, try to repeat the above steps and validate that the file names and paths are correct.
 If you are still having trouble, debug the system as explained in the Debugging Controller section.

-## Creating self-signed Node Certificates
+## 3. Creating self-signed Node Certificates

 The Controller's authentication module uses the Root CA (anka-ca-crt.pem) to authenticate the Node certificates.
-When the Node sends the requests to the Controller, it will present it's certificates.
+When the Node sends the requests to the Controller, it will present its certificates.
 Those certificates will then be validated against the configured CA.

 You can use the following openssl commands to create Node certificates using the Root CA: